Intro - Click the video to see the backstory and the Dome gaming rig in action.. :)

 In one of my late-night-searches, I found this Youtube video:

-This is a company called SSD Plastics in Boulder Colorado.
+After some searching, I found a company called SSD Plastics in Boulder Colorado.

 Talking to them on the phone, they were super easy to work with and very helpful and open.
 The owner (I presume), named Phil, was super-helpful on the phone suggesting acrylics handling and mounting techniques and going over the specifics of my project.